dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/FAQ.md

 AZURE_FUNCTIONS_RUNTIME=false
 NODE_ENV=development
 ```
-### How can I see the data on my CosmosDB instance?
+### How can I see the data on my Cosmos DB instance?
-[Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) is a  free and cross-platform tool that allows you to browse your Azure Storage accounts as well as your CosmosDB databases.
+[Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) is a  free and cross-platform tool that allows you to browse your Azure Storage accounts as well as your Cosmos DB databases.
 You can also use familiar MongoDB related tools, like [MongoChef](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-mongochef) and [Robomongo](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-robomongo).

 ### What can I use for authentication/authorization?